EmilianC/Gemcutter-Samples/README.md

-# Jewel3D Samples
+# Gemcutter Samples
-This repository contains sample code and references for the Jewel3D game framework.
-Jewel3D can be found [here](https://github.com/EmilianC/Jewel3D).
+This repository contains sample code and references for the [Gemcutter game framework](https://github.com/EmilianC/Gemcutter).

+If you're looking to start a new project using Gemcutter, simply use [this repository template](https://github.com/EmilianC/Gemcutter-Project-Template) and follow the quick instructions.

-# Running the samples
+# Building and Running
-1. Clone the Jewel3D framework repository and follow the quick start steps (run INSTALL.cmd and BUILD.cmd)
-2. Run ASSETS.cmd to process and pack the assets
-3. You should now be able to build and run each sample!

-# Notes
-* The samples are built and tested on Windows with the latest version of Visual Studio 2019 Community.
-* The samples require at least OpenGL 3.3.
-* The Jewel3D framework is provided under the MIT License.
+These samples are intended to be downloaded and built within a clone of Gemcutter.
+Simply clone [Gemcutter](https://github.com/EmilianC/Gemcutter) and ensure that the `ENABLE_SAMPLES` option is ON when configuring with CMake.